 We knew that together, Jason and Oral and Wade and his crew were a construction dream team.
 Still, I didn’t sleep much on Tuesday night.
 As the fourth generation of our family to own this property, I feel a huge responsibility for preserving and protecting it.
 When I got up on Wednesday, it felt like a mix of Christmas morning and the beginning of a day on which you have a root canal scheduled.

 Fortunately, I needn’t have worried.
-Thanks to the resolve and resourcefulness of our dream team, and despite a few challenges along the way (one of which I knew nothing about until I saw Tom’s video), by Wednesday afternoon, Fish Hooks was resting firmly on its new foundation.
+Thanks to the resolve and resourcefulness of our dream team, and despite a few challenges along the way (one of which I knew nothing about until I saw Tom’s video above), by Wednesday afternoon, Fish Hooks was resting firmly on its new foundation.

 It was lovely to have so many family members and friends drop by to offer well wishes and check on our progress.
 And we made a few new friends among the passersby.